 What do colleges look for in a successful applicant?
 College admissions officers get asked this question all the time by students hoping to get into their dream school.
 And it’s a fair question!
 Whether you’re a Harvard hopeful or you’re applying for less competitive schools, knowing what college admissions are looking for in applicants can be mega helpful for getting into your first-choice school.

-So, what do colleges look for when your condensed life story — aka, your college application — hits their desk?
+So, what do colleges look for when your condensed life story — aka, your college applications — hits their desk?
 The answer mostly depends on where you apply.
 For instance, private liberal arts colleges may place a higher emphasis on certain components of your application than public universities do.

 But in general, all college admissions officers will want to see the following on your college application.